Tanachi/SCExporter/README.md

 Install Packages

-Tools -> Nuget Package Manager -> Package Manager Console Enter these in lines in the console in this order.
+Tools -> Nuget Package Manager -> Package Manager Console

+Enter these lines in the console in this order.

 Install-Package Newtonsoft.Json